openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-net-http.md

 **Error Description**

-Local SSL certificate error.
+An error occurred with the local SSL certificate.

 **Possible Causes**

-Invalid SSL certificate format.
+The SSL certificate format is invalid.

 **Resolution Steps**

-Check the SSL certificate format.
+Verify the SSL certificate format.

 ## 2300059 Specified Cipher Not Supported